TheSongOfEnderion/josee/Chapters/Chapter 11 - Seed of Darkness.md

 A thousand arm, writhing and struggling all covered its mysterious body.
 An amalgamation of darkness and unknown aspects, it was a pulsing creature that feeds off the soul of its victim.

 And the flames reached below, a certain anger emerged within Josee.
 A vision of a past from hundreds of thousands of years ago.
-Dark collosal entities that raomed the land, a slow and protracted genocide that ended all life.
+Dark collosal entities that roamed the land, a slow and protracted genocide that ended all life.

 And amidst those memories were entities being born from inside royalties.